farhankassam2/represent-the-10/README.md

 The website has two main functionalities:

 1. Be an educational page about the deaf peoples and the deaf communities across Canada.
-2. Contains a petition to the federal government requesting better acknowledgement of the rights of these peoples and communities.
+2. Contains a signable petition to the federal government requesting better acknowledgement of the rights of these peoples and communities.

 ## Framework/Dependencies